-- 50. The Regional Structure, as shown on Map 1, represents Halton's basic position on the use of land and natural resources within its planning area and is the framework within which Local Official Plans, amendments and by-laws shall be prepared. - 50.1 The framework for the Regional Structure includes the provisions of the Provincial Policy Statement (2005) as well as the following Provincial Plans: the Niagara Escarpment Plan, the Parkway Belt West Plan, the Greenbelt Plan, and the Growth Plan for the Greater Golden Horseshoe. - 50.2 The Regional Structure implements Halton's planning vision of its future landscape as described in Section 27 by organizing land uses into the following broad categories: - (1) Settlement Areas, consisting of the Urban Areas within the Regional Urban Boundary and its Regional Urban Structure as shown on Map 1H, as well as Hamlets and Rural Clusters, as shown on Map 1 Maps 1E and 1C, - (2) Agricultural System, consisting of the Agricultural Area and those parts of the Natural Heritage System outside the Key Features or where the only Key Feature is a significant earth science area of natural and scientific interest, as shown on Map 1E, and

-(3) Natural Heritage System, consisting of the Regional Natural Heritage System and the Greenbelt Natural Heritage System, as shown on Map 1G.
+- 50. The Regional Structure, as shown on Map 1, represents Halton's basic position on the use of land and natural resources within its planning area and is the framework within which Local Official Plans, amendments and by-laws shall be prepared. - 50.1 The framework for the Regional Structure includes the provisions of the Provincial Policy Statement (2005) as well as the following Provincial Plans: the Niagara Escarpment Plan, the Parkway Belt West Plan, the Greenbelt Plan, and the Growth Plan for the Greater Golden Horseshoe. - 50.2 The Regional Structure implements Halton's planning vision of its future landscape as described in Section 27 by organizing land uses into the following broad categories: - (1) Settlement Areas, consisting of the Urban Areas within the Regional Urban Boundary as well as Hamlets and Rural Clusters, as shown on Map 1, - (2) Agricultural System, consisting of the Agricultural Area and those parts of the Natural Heritage System outside the Key Features or where the only Key Feature is a significant earth science area of natural and scientific interest, as shown on Map 1E, and - (3) Natural Heritage System, consisting of the Regional Natural Heritage System and the Greenbelt Natural Heritage System, as shown on Map 1G.